XantreDev/preact-signals/packages/react/README.md

 This is community driven preact/signals integration for React, based on official `@preact/signals-react` integration, since it's patching react - there are a lot of problems in different environments and bundlers.
 This package tries to solve this problem by this steps:

 - no runtime react internals patching
-- uses babel plugin to subscribe your components to signals (based on official `@preact/signals-react-transform`).
+- uses babel/swc plugin to subscribe your components to signals (based on official `@preact/signals-react-transform`).
 - if environment doesn't support babel plugin - exports HOC to subscribe your components to signals
 - achieves the same features by bundler aliasing for react